ShydeDev/Area-Calculator/README.md

 You will need to install the latest version of Visual Studio 2022 to compile the project.

 # Usage
-Run the compiled file.
+Run the compiled file **in cmd**.
 Enter a figure name, enter required informations.